-The course implies that the student is in supervised clinical placement within an arena where occupational therapists work, and as a rule has an occupational therapist as supervisor.
-The student will focus on and apply practical knowledge based on the conceptual foundations in occupational therapy and evidence-based practice.
-The purpose will be to perform independent professional practice, under supervision.
-The student must also prepare and implement learning objectives and a plan for the clinical placement.
-In addition, the student must complete 1) learning situations with a subsequent reflective note, 2) activity analysis, and 3) critical assessment of and presentation of a scientific paper relevant to the workplace and 4) interprofessional collaboration.
+The student is in asupervised clinical placement within an arena where occupational therapists work, and should have an occupational therapist as a supervisor.
+The student will apply practical knowledge based on the conceptual foundations of occupational therapy and evidence-based practice.
+The purpose is to perform independent professional practice, however, under supervision.
+The student prepares and implements learning objectives and a plan for the clinical placement.
+In addition, the student must complete 1) three learning situations (LS) with a subsequent reflective note for one (1) LS, 2) activity analysis, 3) critical assessment and presentation of a scientific paper relevant to the workplace, and 4) interprofessional collaboration.

-Relevant working methods will be independent work, under supervision, at all phases of an occupational therapy intervention process, critical assessment of one's own professional practice, interprofessional collaboration, reporting/documentation, and pedagogical facilitation and supervision.
-Students must write an individual assignment regarding the users’ need for treatment focusing on interprofessional collaboration, 1000 words +/- 10%.
+Relevant working methods will be: a) independent work in all phases of an occupational therapy intervention process, b) critical assessment of one's own professional practice, c) interprofessional collaboration, d) reporting/documentation, e) pedagogical facilitation, and f) supervision.

 • can discuss how people's activity, participation and health affect each other and interact with the environment throughout the life course

-• has broad knowledge of occupational therapy work processes and methods that promote activity and participation
+• has broad knowledge of occupational therapy intervention processes and methods that promote activity and participation

 • can reflect on how activity analysis can be used innovatively in development of services

-• can completely master occupational therapy intervention process models
+• can master occupational therapy intervention process models

 • can carry out systematic activity analysis at individual/group/system level, and develop interventions to enable participation